-Overall, PIA does not accept to take operational risk to generate returns.
+Overall PIA does not accept operational risk as a means of generating returns.
 PIA will act to avoid material impacts (direct or indirect, unintended gains or profits), including non-financial impacts, suffered as a result of failing to develop, implement and monitor appropriate controls to manage operational risk.
-However, PIA tolerates a level of risk that means the controls in place should prevent material impacts, but should also not excessively restrict business activities.
+However PIA tolerates a level of risk that means the controls in place should prevent material impacts but should also not excessively restrict business activities.
 Direct and/or indirect impacts may arise as a result of:

-• Inadequate design of internal controls;

-- Internal controls not operating effectively; - Failure to determine where controls are required; and/or, - Factors outside of PIA's control.
+- Inadequate design of internal controls; - Internal controls not operating effectively; - Failure to determine where controls are required; and/or, - Factors outside of PIA's control.

-However, there are a number of risks for which PIA has no tolerance for.
+There are a number of risks for which PIA has no tolerance.
 Such risks include but are not limited to: